-(C) The goals of moderate sedation are-
+(C) The goals of conscious sedation are:

-1. Sufficient control of patient behavior to enable the practitioner to provide quality treatment:
+1. Sufficient control of patient behavior to enable the practitioner to provide quality treatment;

 2. Prompt recovery so that the patient leaves the office in a state of consciousness as close to normal for that patient as possible; and